cgc/grunt-ot-discovery/README.md

 Hook for ot-flavoured service-discovery.

-Assumes the server is running hapi-service-discovery module and has endpoints `discovery/announce` and `discovery/unannounce` available.
+Assumes the server is running hapi-service-discovery module (using ot-service-discovery) and has endpoints `discovery/announce` and `discovery/unannounce` available.

 installation: